Cilla Black: Early life

 Black was born Priscilla Maria Veronica White in the Vauxhall district of Liverpool on 27 May 1943, the daughter of Priscilla Blythen (1911–1996) and John Patrick White (1904–1971).
 She grew up in the Scotland Road area of Vauxhall.
-Her maternal grandfather, Joseph Henry Blythen (1883–1966), was born to Irish parents in the Welsh town of Wrexham; all of Black's great-grandparents were also Irish.
+Her maternal grandfather, Joseph Henry Blythen (1883–1966), was born in the Welsh town of Wrexham; Blythen is a Welsh name.
+Black's other great-grandparents were Irish.
 She was raised in a Roman Catholic household and attended St Anthony's School in Scotland Road.
 She later attended Anfield Commercial College, where she learned office skills.

 Determined to become an entertainer, Black gained a part-time job as a cloakroom attendant at Liverpool's Cavern Club, best known for its connection with the Beatles.
 Her impromptu performances impressed the Beatles and others.
 She was encouraged to begin singing by a Liverpool promoter, Sam Leach, who booked her first gig at the Zodiac Club on Duke Street, where she appeared as Swinging Cilla, backed by the Big Three.
 She later also became a guest singer with the Merseybeat bands Rory Storm and the Hurricanes and Kingsize Taylor and the Dominoes.
 Meanwhile, she worked as a waitress at the Zodiac coffee lounge, where she met her future husband Bobby Willis.
 She was featured in an article in the first edition of the local music newspaper Mersey Beat by the paper's publisher, Bill Harry, who mistakenly referred to her as "Cilla Black" rather than her real name.
 She subsequently decided to keep the name.